History of Ohio: History since 2000

-In 2015, Ohio gross domestic product (a broad measure of the size of the economy) was $608.1 billion, the seventh-largest economy among the 50 states.
-In 2015, Ohio's total GDP accounted for 3.4% of U.S. GDP and 0.8% of world GDP.
-Ohio's GDP per capita in 2015 was $52,363, ranked 26th among the states in GDP per capita.
-From 2005 to 2015, " Ohio's economy grew more slowly than the U.S. as a whole, growing at an average nominal (i.e., not inflation-adjusted) annual rate of 2.6%, compared to the U.S. average annual growth rate of 3.2% over the same time period.
+In the wake of these economic changes, the state government moved to promote new industries to offset manufacturing losses, such as the production of solar energy and electric vehicles.
+In 2002, Governor Bob Taft launched the "Third Frontier" program, which aimed to increase investment in Ohio and boost its technology sector.
+Much of northern Ohio was subject to the Northeast blackout of 2003, which was traced back to a FirstEnergy generating plant that went offline in Eastlake, Ohio.
+From 2005 to 2015, Ohio's economy grew more slowly than the US as a whole, growing at an average nominal (i.e., not inflation-adjusted) annual rate of 2.6%, compared to the US average annual growth rate of 3.2% over the same time period.
 From 2000 to 2016, "the pace of employment growth in Ohio has trailed the national pace ..., except for the three-year period between 2010 and 2013".